 Students should not arrive before 7:30 a.m., unless they are being dropped off at the daycare entrance for extended school day through the daycare.
 There is no supervision for non-daycare students before 7:30AM.

-Students are allowed in school at 7:30 a.m.
-Each class has a designated location for their bags and outerwear.
-They go directly to the gym where they are supervised as they walk.
+At 7:30 a.m., students may enter and go directly to the gym where they are supervised during walking club.